 Before we get into the details, here is a quick comparison between GRE and GMAT:

-Also, in the quantitative section, apart from the permission to use a calculator, the GRE tests your basic mathematics skills which involves your understanding of the elementary concepts of mathematics and use quantitative methods to solve seemingly complex problems.
+Also, in the quantitative section, apart from the permission to use a calculator, the GRE tests your basic mathematics skills which involve your understanding of the elementary concepts of mathematics and use quantitative methods to solve seemingly complex problems.
 The GMAT, on the other hand, focuses more on your problem-solving skills with some data sufficiency questions.
-As you can see from the table above, the GRE expects the applicants to be well versed with their vocabulary.
+As you can see from the table above, the GRE expects the applicants to be well versed in their vocabulary.
 However, the GMAT expects you to be better at English Grammar.